-Seriously, we’re going to stand for that.
-Alright, we know it has its imperfections and the odd flaw, but our ‘Boro’ is one of the warmest, friendliest and most welcoming places you'll find, and here's why……
+Seriously, we’re not going to stand for that.
+Alright, we know it has its imperfections and the odd flaw, but our ‘Boro’ is one of the warmest, friendliest, and most welcoming places you'll find, and here's why……

 Talking of local landmarks, Middlesbrough Transporter Bridge is a rare piece of local engineering that’s still fully functional today (even though it took a direct hit from a German bomb in WW2).
 It’s been seen in numerous films and TV shows.
 Billy Elliot danced on it and the lads in Auf Weidersehen Pet dismantled it and reassembled it in the USA.
 Plus, it’s the only bridge you can bungee jump off in the UK – if you’ve got the nerve…